 Despite being 100′ tall, the lookout is obscured by trees so you likely won’t even see it until you’re right on the summit.

-There aren’t many views unless you climb to the top, but you can get some sneak peaks southward towards the Coulee area on the drive up.
+There aren’t many views unless you climb to the top but there are beautiful sneak peaks southward towards the Coulee area on the drive up.
 I admit, it was very windy the day I visited and I couldn’t muster the courage to climb all the way up!

 The area is worth exploring but please remember to stay on trails and roads and be respectful.
 This is Colville Indian Reservation land and access could change at any time.